Boy hurt at North Scott Jr. High, tricked into TikTok challenge

 All three were to jump simultaneously.

-Instead, as the boy jumped, his two classmates swept his legs out from under him with their legs, causing him to fall backwards and strike his head on the gym floor.
+Instead, as the boy jumped, his two classmates swept his legs out from under him with their legs, causing him to fall backward and strike his head on the gym floor.

 The boy was knocked unconscious, according to the petition, and his classmates "dragged (him) across the gym floor to the bleachers."
 They did not tell Kreiter the boy was injured.